SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 Clicking on any of the Gems shows these options.

-**(1) Name Edit** - click to edit the name of the transformation for easy identification.
+1. **Name Edit** - click to edit the name of the transformation for easy identification.

-**(2) Gem Edit** - to modify the Gem logic click on the **Open >** button.
+2. **Gem Edit** - to modify the Gem logic click on the **Open >** button.

-**(3) More** - to see more Gem configuration options, like editing comments, changing phases or deleting the Gem, click on the ... button.
+3. **More** - to see more Gem configuration options, like editing comments, changing phases or deleting the Gem, click on the ... button.
 Please note, that to delete the selected Gem you can also press **delete / backspace** on your keyboard.

-**(4) Run** - runs the model upto the selected Gem.
+4. **Run** - runs the model upto the selected Gem.
 We will learn more about this in the section [4.5 Interactively Test and Fix](#4.5-interactively-test-and-fix).

-**(5) See errors** - To see errors related to your Gem, hover over the red icon next to the Gem.
+5. **See errors** - To see errors related to your Gem, hover over the red icon next to the Gem.
 If there’s no red icon, that means your Gem has no errors and is good to go!

 Sometimes we'll want to specify the **Join** transformation by changing the Copilot suggestion or creating our own.
 Upon opening the Gem, you can see a drawer pop-up which provides several helpful features.